abbasabdallah13/mariage/README.md

 ## To Do

-- Need to do the CSS for the Login page (SEE TEMPLATE DOWN THE PAGE)
+- Started the css for loginpage , need to improve it
 - Need to organise the fetch in data.js
 - One error need fix in Logging page when the username does not exist